ihr-it-projekt/DayZModsInfo/BasicNeeds/Readme.md

 ````
 {
-    "version": "2", // Never touch this value.
+    "version": "4", // Never touch this value.
 It is needed internally
+    "animationCommandUID": 1056, // see https://github.com/BohemiaInteractive/DayZ-Script-Diff/blob/main/scripts/3_game/dayzplayer.c#L1007 !!!!DO NOT CHANGE IF YOU NOT KNOW WHAT YOU DO!!!
+This change the animation for poo and pee
+    "stanceMask": 2, // see https://github.com/BohemiaInteractive/DayZ-Script-Diff/blob/main/scripts/3_game/dayzplayer.c#L634 !!!!DO NOT CHANGE IF YOU NOT KNOW WHAT YOU DO !!!
+This change the stance for poo and pee
     "cleanItemsWhenPoo": [ // This clean items are needed when you make poo
         {
             "type": "Paper", // Item type